EL-BID/guia-de-publicacion/_documents/en/documentacion.markdown

 - Version
 - Acknowledgements

-sidebar: Code for Development is a repository of digital tools that support development goals.Documentation is important in order to ensure reuse of the tool in other contexts.
+sidebaren: Code for Development is a repository of digital tools that support development goals.Documentation is important in order to ensure reuse of the tool in other contexts.

 ---